Jnug3/Network-Projects/Zeek.md

 ## Scenario 02: Phishing
 *An alert was triggered: "Phishing Attempt".
 The task is to investigate the PCAP and find if the event is a true positive.*

-**Step One:** This time I will analyze the pcap with a Zeek script.
+**Step 01:** This time I will analyze the pcap with a Zeek script.
 The script is designed to find and extract any files found within the payload.
 The command ```zeek -Cr phishing.pcap file-extract-demo.zeek``` is used, and the log files are generated along with the folder ```extract_files```.
 Possibly malicious files were discovered!

 ![image](https://github.com/user-attachments/assets/43c89803-cb69-49ca-bc79-38d485c80b3e)

-**Step Two:** We will locate the suspicious source address first.
+**Step 02:** We will locate the suspicious source address first.
+We peek into the ```conn.log``` file and see the source ip is 10[.]6[.]27[.]102

 ![image](https://github.com/user-attachments/assets/fd2d3867-95f8-412e-b5b1-243a5041564a)

+Because of its potential malicious nature, we defang the ip using CyberChef for our report.

 ![image](https://github.com/user-attachments/assets/047eaa46-2d2e-43e9-b2c4-8ebe0bb09330)

+**Step 03:** Using the command ```cat http.log | zeek-cut host uri``` we are able to locate the suspicious websites, as well as the requested file names in the log.

 ![image](https://github.com/user-attachments/assets/33e2a992-0e58-4825-a924-a9dfc6ff4062)

+We defang the url using CyberChef for our report.

 ![image](https://github.com/user-attachments/assets/07c7236b-7edd-447a-8165-a90e5d4fbd0e)

+**Step 04:** It is now time to investigate the potentially malicious files.
+The command ``` zeek -Cr phishing.pcap hash-demo.zeek``` is now run.
+This script will create hashes for the embedded files that I can search through to continue my investigation.

 ![image](https://github.com/user-attachments/assets/d9bbbba4-0211-4afa-83ed-a672339903df)

+The MD5 has for the word document is entered into the VirusTotal database.
+There is a hit!
+It is a known malicious hash.
+Going further into the Relations tab shows me the file type is a VBA file.
+VBA macros are a common way for malicious actors to gain access to deploy malware and ransomware.

 ![image](https://github.com/user-attachments/assets/f95f8f09-2f1f-484a-a6d7-69afbd8c9918)

+**Step 05:** Next I search the MD5 hash for the executable file in the packet payload in Virus Total.
+Another hit!
+This is a known malicious file.
+It has the moniker "PleaseWaitWindow.exe".

 ![image](https://github.com/user-attachments/assets/a199bd7a-2758-4993-a292-b626bc2f5969)

+**Step 06:** The "Behavior" tab shows the exe file commonly resolves to the malicious domain hopto[.]org.

 ![image](https://github.com/user-attachments/assets/e3888996-6316-43c2-852f-c69bbf12cbd4)

+Again I defange the url for my report using CyberChef.

 ![image](https://github.com/user-attachments/assets/02f53fc3-51cd-4946-b132-e27da01bb13f)

+**Step 07:** One last look into the packet using the command ```cat http.log | zeek-cut host uri resp_mime_types``` reveals this malicious file had the refferd name of "knr.exe"

 ![image](https://github.com/user-attachments/assets/e049a5f4-c337-4e0d-a922-cf0bec50bccc)